Paris is culture, art, architecture, beauty... but it is also very big. Touring its main points with a specialized guide is a great idea.

 There are different types of guided tours, from the most "express", where the guide will make sure you do not miss the essentials to more extended tours, where an art expert will describe the main works in a more complete tour.
 Come and discover the culture that awaits you at the Louvre with an expert guide.

-10. Versailles Excursions
+10. Excursions to Versailles

-Leaving the city for a day to go to Versailles will complete your trip with a day in which, in addition to traveling back in time, you can relax in the spectacular gardens of the Palace of Versailles.
+Leaving the city one day to go to Versailles will complete your trip with a day in which, in addition to traveling back in time, you can relax among the spectacular gardens of the Palace of Versailles.
 As it is such a popular visit, there are different types of excursions: from those that allow you to tour Versailles at your own pace to those that will give you a guided tour of the Palace and its gardens.
 A plus?
 Stay to see the spectacle of the fountains of the Palace: a marvel!

 Organize your guided tour of Paris